joaohenggeler/web-cache-exporter/readme_body.txt

 * Description: Only loads specific group files.

-The <Group Files> argument is mandatory and specifies a filename list, where each one is separated by spaces and without the .group file extension.
+The <Group Files> argument is mandatory and specifies a filename list, where the filenames are separated by forward slashes and appear without the .group file extension.
 All group files are loaded by default.
 This tool will always look for group files in the "Groups" subdirectory in the executable's directory (and not in the current working directory).

 For example:
-WCE.exe -filter-by-groups -load-group-files "006-Plugin 101-Gaming-Websites"
+WCE.exe -filter-by-groups -load-group-files "006-Plugin/101-Gaming-Websites"
 -export-option

 This would load the group files "006-Plugin.group" and "101-Gaming-Websites.group",